Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/bots/best.md

 __Credit:__ @287698408855044097

 ### **AutoModerator**
-> __Description:__ General auto-moderation bot, with buttons and dropdowns abilities.   <br/>
+> __Description:__ General auto-moderation bot, with buttons and dropdowns.   <br/>
 __Link:__ [AutoModerator Website](https://automoderator.app/)   <br/>
 __Credit:__ @223703707118731264

 ### **Beemo**
-> __Description:__ Beemo is an antispam Discord bot that allows you to equip your server with a powerful anti-bot algorithm that operates in the background to stop user-bot raids against your server.
+> __Description:__ Beemo is an anti-spam Discord bot that allows you to equip your server with a powerful anti-bot algorithm that operates in the background to stop user-bot raids against your server.
 Beemo's anti-bot mitigates bot raid threats automatically and effectively by mass-banning them on-sight with a fine-tuned detection algorithm that avoids real users.   <br/>
 __Link:__ [Website](https://beemo.gg/)   <br/>
 __Credit:__ @192048286331437056